As Biden vows monumental action on climate change, a fight with the fossil fuel industry has only begun

 “The oil industry doesn’t have a plan for its future.
 They want to drill wherever they want, whenever they want,” Sanzillo said.
 “What Biden is doing is saying, ‘We need to reduce the supply, because the industry is not doing it.’ ”

 The Trump administration offered more than 103 million acres of oil and gas leases, according to Interior, of which just 10.6 million acres sold.
-The industry has a considerable stockpile of leases: 53 percent of those onshore are unused on not producing, along with 77 percent of those offshore.
+The industry has a considerable stockpile of leases: 53 percent of those onshore are unused or not producing, along with 77 percent of those offshore.
 And in December alone, the Bureau of Land Management signed off on 847 drilling permits, a rate roughly double what it had approved each month between June and November.

 Rystad Energy’s head of shale research, Artem Abramov, said that the pause in new federal leasing would have “little impact” on oil and gas production in federal land, including in New Mexico’s gas-rich Permian Basin.